32 Good Leadership Qualities That Will Drive Your Success

 Transformational Leadership: Transformational leadership is the theory in which the leader, working with employees or individuals, creates an overall vision to follow.
 Then the leader works on transforming members of the group to support each other and strengthen the organization as a whole.

-Leadership Qualities Summary
+Good Leadership Qualities Summary

 The COVID-19 global pandemic exposed a lack of leadership in many parts of the world.
 That’s not to say that every leader failed.
 Some leaders stepped up and did an amazing job helping those whom their responsible for get through this horrific crisis.